Leave.EU

 Leave.EU was a political campaign group that was first established to support the United Kingdom's withdrawal from the European Union in the June 2016 referendum.
 Founded in July 2015 as The Know, the campaign was relaunched in September of that year with its name changed to "Leave.eu" to reflect altered wording in the referendum question.

 The campaign, along with rival organisation Vote Leave, aimed to be formally designated as the lead campaign for the "Leave" referendum vote by the Electoral Commission; however, on 13 April 2016, Vote Leave was designated as the official campaign.

 The campaign was fined £70,000 in May 2018, after the Electoral Commission found that they failed to report at least £77,380 in spending.
 In February 2019, Leave.EU and Eldon Insurance owned by its founder Arron Banks were fined £120,000 over data law breaches.

-A number of prominent members of the campaign have subsequently been linked to alleged Russian interference in the 2016 Brexit referendum.

 History

 The campaign was co founded by Bristol based businessman and UKIP donor Arron Banks, with property entrepreneur Richard Tice and early financial backing from Jim Mellon.
 It initially set about bringing together a range of different Eurosceptic groups under the umbrella of The Know.

 As the campaign was being renamed Leave.EU, UKIP leader Nigel Farage gave a public endorsement at the party's annual conference in Doncaster on 25 September 2015.
-Farage later clarified that he backed both Leave campaigns as they targeted 'different audiences.'
+Farage later clarified that he backed both Leave campaigns as they targeted "different audiences".

 The campaign was then reportedly refused access to the Conservative annual conference and the TUC annual congress, while being allowed to attend the Labour and Liberal Democrat conferences.
 American political strategy firm Goddard Gunster was appointed for its expertise in winning referendums.

 In November 2015, Banks wrote to the Vote Leave group proposing that the two groups should merge.
 He cited his concern that having two rival Eurosceptic groups was damaging the chances of a campaign victory.
 On 17 November 2015, Leave.EU held its launch event, according to The Guardian.

-On 18 November 2015, Arron Banks would have had the opportunity to invest in a Russian gold mine, according to The Guardian, although the deal was announced in July 2016.
+On 18 November 2015, Banks would have had the opportunity to invest in a Russian gold mine, according to The Guardian, although the deal was announced in July 2016.
 Nonetheless, gold mine discussions had no result, according to Banks.

 The campaign petitioned the BBC, ITV and Sky over their alleged conflation of the European Union with the continent of Europe in their output, which it said was an example of media bias.
 In March 2016, financial supporter, Peter Hargreaves, wrote to 15 million householders in the United Kingdom asking them to support the leave campaign.